beeldengeluid/peertube-plugin-creative-commons/README.md

 # PeerTube plugin Creative Commons

-This plugin for the PeerTube platform replaces the default 7 licenses, from which a video uploader can choose, with their corresponding standardized SPDX short-form identifiers to communicate Creative Commons license information in a simple, efficient, portable and machine-readable manner.
+This plugin for the PeerTube platform replaces the default 7 licenses and adds 1 license for Public Domain Mark, from which a video uploader can choose, with their corresponding standardized SPDX short-form identifiers to communicate Creative Commons license information in a simple, efficient, portable and machine-readable manner.
 See: https://spdx.dev/ids/

 ### Licenses list